Offset Optimization: Dialed In Fitment

 When Rules Don't Apply: Extreme Builds and Niche Fitment

 Air suspension fundamentally changes offset considerations by enabling dramatic ride height adjustments.
 Traditional clearance rules become flexible when vehicles can raise for driving and lower for show, allowing more aggressive offset choices that would be impractical with static suspension.
-Curva’s expertise in air-ride compatible designs ensures wheels perform optimally across the full range of suspension travel, maintaining clearance at maximum compression while achieving desired stance at show height.
+Curva’s expertise in air-ride compatible designs ensures our performance wheels perform optimally across the full range of suspension travel, maintaining clearance at maximum compression while achieving desired stance at show height.
 Similarly, stance culture builds including hellaflush, VIP, and stanced aesthetics prioritize visual impact over traditional performance metrics, often utilizing extreme negative camber and aggressive offset combinations that create distinctive appearances while accepting handling compromises.

 Extreme negative camber affects effective offset by changing tire contact patch positioning, requiring specialized knowledge to achieve desired fitment without catastrophic clearance failures.
 When aesthetic goals override traditional fitment rules, comprehensive planning becomes essential as fender modifications, body work, and suspension alterations can enable offset choices that would otherwise be impossible.
 However, these modifications require understanding of structural implications and safety considerations that extend beyond simple clearance calculations.